perutilli/OBPMark_rust/GPU4S_benchmarks.md

 - [ ] Show proof of concept program running on bare metal (no parallelism or data structures)

 ## General tasks
+* [ ] NEED TO WRITE DOCUMENTATION FOR ALL LIBRARY FUNCTIONS
 * [x] Probably move to num_traits (from num)
 * [x] Move seed to argument in clap
 * [ ] Add information to all errors